alice-si/alice-v1-monorepo/packages/donations-app/README.md

 ## Running and testing

+The build requires environment configuration.
+Ask the administrator for the required access files

 It is currently coupled very tightly with Alice production infrastructure, so tests cannot be run without secrets for Alice sandbox environments.